archivesspace-labs/ArchivesSnake/README.md

 ## Functionality

 ### Low level API
-The low level API allows full access to the ArchivesSpace API unlike the ArchivesSnake [Abstraction Layer](#Abstraction_Layer) which is effectively “read-only” (read more about the abstraction layer).
+The low-level API allows full access to the ArchivesSpace API unlike the ArchivesSnake [Abstraction Layer](#Abstraction_Layer) which is effectively “read-only” (read more about the abstraction layer).
 The ArchivesSnake client operates as a wrapper over the Python requests module which allows users to send HTTP requests using Python.
 The low-level API client manages authorization, turns uris into full URLs, and handles paged resources.
-For further examples see use cases in wiki.
+For further examples see use cases in the Wiki.

 For example, to fetch the JSON representation of all the repositories from an ArchivesSpace instance and save it to a variable: